 A business is like a machine.
 To perform effectively, it needs to be well-oiled and running on all cylinders.
 Even a single underperforming cog can pull down the production of its corresponding cogs, negatively affecting the general output.
 Having data in a centralized repository makes it accessible to all individuals (cogs) within the many departments that make up a business.
 Such an approach ensures that every section does its job, contributing to the company’s larger vision.

 PDM systems also encourage collaboration between like-minded businesses.
-PDMs help eliminates critical errors associated with business-to-business marketing databases, which recent research has shown to average between 10% and 25%.
+PDMs help eliminate critical errors associated with business-to-business marketing databases, which recent research has shown to average between 10% and 25%.

 4. Improving customer experience